 "Housing market sentiment has clearly suffered in the wake of the recent government shutdown and debt ceiling debate,” said Doug Duncan, senior vice president and chief economist at Fannie Mae.
 “In October, we saw attitudes toward both the economy and the current buying environment experience their largest one-month drops in the survey’s three-year history.
 While this decline in consumer optimism may portend a slowing of the housing recovery, supply constraint data suggest that we are likely to see continued positive growth in home prices.
 That being said, October’s survey results suggest that consumer attitudes are highly responsive to ongoing debate and decision-making in Washington.
 Three key budget and debt ceiling dates loom in December, January, and February.
 The handling of each will likely play a key role in determining the pace and timing of any recovery in consumer sentiment."

 Fannie Mae's monthly national consumer attitudinal survey report provides indicators offering a window into the opinions of Americans across the country.
 These behavioral insights convey what consumers think about the outlook for owning and renting a home and about their household finances, and may serve as key inputs for determining the future course of investment across housing types.

-On this webpage you will find a news release with highlights from the survey results, the October 2012 Data Release highlighting 11 consumer attitudinal indicators, and a podcast containing highlights from this month’s survey, technical notes providing in-depth information about the survey methodology, the questionnaire used for the survey, and a comparative assessment of the Fannie Mae National Housing Survey and other consumer surveys.
+On this webpage you will find a news release with highlights from the survey results, the October Data Release highlighting 12 consumer attitudinal indicators, a podcast containing highlights from this month’s survey, technical notes providing in-depth information about the survey methodology, the questionnaire used for the survey, and a comparative assessment of the Fannie Mae National Housing Survey and other consumer surveys.